 US Secretary of State John Kerry and Russian Foreign Minister Sergei Lavrov said that the truce, reached in Geneva late Friday, would come into force on Monday, the first day of the Muslim holiday of Eid al-Adha.

 READ MORE: US and Russia clinch Syria ceasefire deal

 The two powers back opposing sides in the conflict, with Moscow supporting the regime of President Bashar al-Assad and Washington backing a coalition of rebels it regards as moderate.

-The opposition's political umbrella group, the High Negotiations Committee (HNC), cautiously welcomed the agreement, but said it required "effective enforcement mechanisms" if any truce deal is to "credible".
+A leading member of the High Negotiations Committee (HNC) said the opposition umbrella group cautiously welcomed the agreement, but said it required "effective enforcement mechanisms" if any truce deal is to "credible".

 "If we we have a credible line of cessation of hostilities, then we can look to moderate groups in the opposition to disassociate themselves from extremists."

-In a letter sent to Syrian rebels over the weekend, US State Department envoy Michael Ratney urged armed opposition groups to distance themselves from Jabhat Fateh al-Sham, formerly known as al-Nusra Front, or there would be "severe consequences".
+In a letter sent to Syrian rebels on Saturday, US State Department envoy Michael Ratney urged armed opposition groups to distance themselves from Jabhat Fateh al-Sham, formerly known as the Nusra Front, or there would be "severe consequences".

 The ceasefire must hold for seven consecutive days before the US and Russia will start coordinating any attacks against fighters affiliated with al-Qaeda in Syria or the Islamic State in Iraq and the Levant (ISIL, also known as ISIS), the letter said.